axis7818/axis7818.github.io/content/blog/learning-rust.md

 local_image = "img/unsplash/thomas-tastet-0eqgB57xMeA-unsplash.jpg"
 +++

-Recently, I learned [Rust](https://www.rust-lang.org/) to build [dotpatina](https://github.com/axis7818/dotpatina).
-And along the way, I tried some AI tools too.

-# A Software Engineer's Urge to Reinvent the Wheel

 Lately, I have been feeling a particularly strong itch to learn a new technology and just build something.
-This feeling is nothing new to me, as I always have a desire to expand my software engineering toolbox and I am drawn to new technologies like a moth to a flame.
-So, I did what I do best and decided to build an over-engineered tool to solve a minor problem: managing system configuration and dotfiles.
+This feeling is nothing new to me, as making stuff is my primary motivator and I am drawn to new technologies like a moth to a flame.
+So, I did what I do best and decided to build an over-engineered tool to solve a minor problem: managing configuration and dotfiles on my development machines.

 Over the course of a day, I use 3 different computers.
 My work MacBook, my personal MacBook, and my Windows gaming PC.
 On each of these computers, I install and configure the same set of software (ex: git, zsh, tmux).
-In order to synchronize configuration across machines, I set up a [dotfiles repository](https://github.com/axis7818/dotfiles).
+In order to synchronize configuration across machines, I set up a [dotfiles repository](https://dotfiles.github.io).

-> TODO: image of 3 computers & dotfiles repository

-{{ admonition(type="info", text="See [dotfiles.github.io](https://dotfiles.github.io) for more information on dotfiles repositories.") }}

-With my dotfiles repository cloned onto each of my computers, the problem becomes copying files to their expected filesystem location for the respective tools to use.
+With [my dotfiles repository](https://github.com/axis7818/dotfiles) cloned onto each of my computers, the problem became copying files to their expected filesystem location for the respective tools to use.
 This can be managed via scripts, but these scripts get tricky when files need to be slightly different for each machine.
 For example, on my work laptop, I want my gitconfig email address to be my work address rather than my personal one.

 I used this problem as an excuse to learn [Rust](https://www.rust-lang.org/) and build a CLI utility, [dotpatina](https://github.com/axis7818/dotpatina).
 Dotpatina allows me to [declaratively manage](https://github.com/axis7818/dotpatina?tab=readme-ov-file#patina-file) dotfiles using [handlebars templating](https://handlebarsjs.com/guide/) and renders [diff visualizations](https://github.com/axis7818/dotpatina?tab=readme-ov-file#applying-a-patina) to make it clear what files need to change when I update my dotfiles repository.

+Here is an example of it in action:

 ![patina apply gif](/img/dotpatina/update-patina.gif)